 For more information, please refer to: Introducing Your NEC VERSA \rightarrow Replacing the Battery in this Electronic User's Guide.
+Page the Battery in this Electronic User's Guide.
+23

 Conserving Battery Power

 The battery performance is affected by the following conditions: